pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/7-transmission-network.md

 In this tutorial we improve the **base transmission network** that PyPSA-Earth builds from OpenStreetMap (OSM):

-1. **Kazakhstan's voltage hierarchy**: post-Soviet levels instead of European defaults.
+1. **Kazakhstan's voltage hierarchy**: represent its post-Soviet/CIS voltage levels.
-2. **A lower OSM voltage floor (35 kV)**: keep regional sub-transmission links that the default 51 kV cutoff drops.
+2. **A suitable OSM voltage floor (35 kV for KZ)**: retain regional sub-transmission links that a higher cutoff would drop.
 3. **KZ line types**: conductor ratings that reflect older, single-circuit lines at 110 kV and 220 kV.
 4. **Non-extendable lines**: stop the solver from cost-optimizing past the ratings from (3).